rendall/hometown-parser-2/README.md

 See a [working example here](https://rendall.github.io/hometown-parser-2/)

-This project is a [second iteration of a previous project](https://rendall.github.io/hometown-parser/) which took a more procedural, content-neutral approach, but was probably "overtrained on the dataset" so to speak
+This project is a [second iteration of a previous project](https://rendall.github.io/hometown-parser/)

 ## Method